aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/track-changes/accept-all/_index.md

 ﻿---
-title: "Accept all revisions in a Word document"
+title: "Accept all revisions in a Word document online"
-second_title: " online"
 articleTitle: "Accept all revisions"
 linktitle: "Accept all revisions"
 type: docs